Gurubase/gurubase-widget/README.md

   This function can be accessed with `window.chatWidget.switchTheme();`

   An example usage is shown in the [MKDocs](https://github.com/Gurubase/gurubase-widget/tree/master/examples/mkdocs/docs/js/theme-switch.js) example in the `theme-switch.js` script.
 It toggles the theme of the widget based on the MkDocs website by listening for changes in the theme and using this function with each change.

+  > [!NOTE]
+  > It is advised to use `data-light-mode="auto"` instead.
+If this does not work for your website, feel free to contact us.

 ## Demos
 Below are example installations of the Gurubase Widget for various technologies.
 If your technology isn’t listed, we’d gladly accept a demo, feel free to submit a pull request.